justviliam/justviliam.github.io/_posts/2018-04-07-rescuetime.md

 ## Admit, that you are spending some of your time on stupid shit

 This part is crucial and the hardest one at the same time.
-You simply have to realize, that swiping Instagram feed, reading stupid stories about celebrities, refreshing your Facebook feed, watching cat videos on YouTube, checking your Email account 27 times per day...
+You simply have to realize, that swiping you Instagram feed, reading stupid stories about celebrities, refreshing Facebook feed, watching cat videos on YouTube, checking your email 27 times per day...
 None of these are gonna help you.

 All of these activities could be beneficial for you.
-Well, maybe except cat videos and checking your Email furiously haha.
+Well, maybe except cat videos and checking your email furiously haha.
 Just don't do them at excess.
 That's all.
 Thing is, that Facebook, YouTube or Instagram could be used for presenting yourself.
 Which might be a very valuable investment for you.

 95 % of your thoughts are unconscious.
 So how the hell can you fix something, if you don't even know what it is?

-First step of the process is bring awareness to the issue. **I am going to show you how to do it in 6 minutes and for free!**
+First step of the process is bringing awareness to the issue. **I am going to show you how to do it in 6 minutes and for free!**

 ## Find out which online activities are useless for you

 You will need **RescueTime** for this.
 This software tracks what you do on your computer.
-And it is for free.
+And it is for FREE.

 All you need to do is download it, set it up and use your computer the same way as before.